-Prerequisite: MT 096 or minimum acceptable test scores for placement in college-level math.
+Prerequisite: MT 121 or MT 121A or minimum acceptable test scores for placement in college-level math (quantitative reasoning).
 This course is designed for students planning a career in a technical field and focuses extensively on applications in those fields.
 Students will develop problem-solving skills through the study functions and graphs, trigonometric functions, linear equations in one variable, right triangle trigonometry, matrix algebra, and systems of linear equations.

-MT 125 ~Trigonometry
+MT 125 ^Trigonometry

-Prerequisite: MT 123 or MT 123A or MT 124 or MT 124A or MT 128 or MT 128A or MT 130 or a score of 23 or above on the math component of the ACT.
+Prerequisite: MT 123 or MT 123A or MT 124 or MT 124A or MT 128 or MT 128A or MT 130 or minimum ACT math score of 23 or minimum SAT math score of 560.